Call Button

 Types of Trigeminal Neuralgia

 This is when the only cause of Trigeminal neuralgia is due to neurovascular compression.
-This often happens due to damage of a nerve, around the nerves root from the brainstem, because of compression by an artery or vein.
+This often happens due to damage of a nerve, around the trigeminal nerve root in the brainstem, because of compression by an artery or vein.
 Further; ‘Primary Paroxysmal’ Classical Trigeminal Neuralgia, indicates that the sufferer has pain free periods.
 Whereas, Concomitant Continuous pain, suggests that the sufferer experiences mild pain between attacks [1].

 Idiopathic Trigeminal Neuralgia is when a sufferer experiences the symptoms of Trigeminal Neuralgia, but there is no apparent cause found on investigation.
 This can suggest pathology or sensitivity of the brainstem may be involved [1].